tristanbatchler/tbat.me/_posts/2026-03-14-hiring-hundreds-of-bogosorts-to-calculate-pi.md

 job on average in 3,611,139 shuffles, and we know the *real* $$10!$$ is 3,628,800.
 Being within 0.49% of the true factorial is a fantastic result.

-For the visual-minded, here's a little animation I whipped up in [Manim](https://www.manim.community/) to show the process.

 <video controls video muted playsinline>
   <source src="/assets/images/posts/2026/02/23/BogoSortGrid.webm" type="video/webm">